 Step 2.
 Installing MariaDB on Debian 10.

-Once the repositories package list updated in your system, you can start the MariaDB installation using below command:
+Once the repositories package list is updated in your system, you can start the MariaDB installation using the below command:

 sudo apt install mariadb-server